pepopowitz/working-effectively-with-pull-requests/src/index.md

 <!--

-- Suggest a format to enforce consistency of PRs, which can reduce cognitive load
+- templates Suggest a format to enforce consistency of PRs, which can reduce cognitive load
-- use comments to give guidance
+- we use comments to give guidance
 - Use checklists to guide progress and establish requirements
 - Provide options to keep people within the rails ?